1. Purpose of procedures

 2.4 Activities undertaken by students that are not part of academic requirements for a program or course fall outside the scope of this document, including the Voluntary Work Experience Scheme.
 Work experience is considered an extracurricular opportunity that a student may choose to undertake independently of their study, whether or not it relates to their area of study.

-Please refer to the University’s Glossary of Terms for policies and procedures.
-Terms and definitions identified below are specific to these procedures and are critical to its effectiveness:
+Refer to the University’s Glossary of Terms for policies and procedures.

 Blue Card refers to a card which is issued in Queensland to a person who is the holder of a current “positive notice”, following a Working with Children assessment of a person’s eligibility to work with Children based on their known past police and disciplinary information.